bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Detached JWS {#detached-jws}

 This method is indicated by `jwsd` in the
 `proof` field.
+A JWS {{RFC7515}} signature object is created as follows:

-To sign a request, the RC takes the serialized body of the request and signs it using detached JWS {{RFC7797}}.
-The header of the JWS MUST contain the kid field of the key bound to this RC for this request.
-The JWS header MUST contain an alg field appropriate for the key identified by kid and MUST NOT be none.
+The header of the JWS MUST contain the
+`kid` field of the key bound to this RC for this request.
+The JWS header MUST contain an `alg` field appropriate for the key identified by kid and MUST NOT be `none`.

+To protect the request, the JWS header MUST contain the following additional fields.

+htm
+: The HTTP Method used to make this request, as an uppercase ASCII string.

+htu
+: The HTTP URI used for this request, including all path and query components.

+ts
+: A timestamp of the request in integer seconds

+[[ Editor's note: It's not the usual practice to put additional information into the header of a JWS, but this keeps us from having to normalize the body serialization. ]]

+The payload of the JWS object is the serialized body of the request, and the object is signed according to detached JWS {{RFC7797}}.

-The RC presents the signature in the Detached-JWS HTTP Header field.
-[Editor's Note: this is a custom header field, do we need this?]
+The RC presents the signature in the Detached-JWS HTTP Header field. [[ Editor's Note: this is a custom header field, do we need this? ]]

 ~~~
 POST /tx HTTP/1.1